datacontroller/docs.datacontroller.io/docs/dci-frontend.md

 # Data Controller for SAS® - Frontend Deployment

 ## Overview
-The Data Controller front end was built on the Angular seed app from Boemska AppFactory®.
-As such it comes bundled with standard features such as log handling and SASLogon redirects.
-It is deployed the the root of the SAS Web Server (mid-tier), typically `htdocs`.
+The Data Controller front end comes pre-built, and ready to deploy to the root of the SAS Web Server (mid-tier), typically `htdocs`.

 ## Instructions